 Adapted from a recipe for low-carb doughnut muffins, this gluten-free muffin recipe is made without grain.
 There's also no rice, no sorghum, no bean flour, no tapioca, no potato starch, no cornstarch, and no xanthan gum or guar gum in the recipe.

 If you are counting carbs, use sugar substitutes.
-Otherwise, this gluten-free recipe is a reduced-sugar version, calling for 1/2 cup of sugar, which is about half the amount normally called for in muffin recipes.
-That's about 2 teaspoons of sugar per muffin.
-Not bad!
+Otherwise, this gluten-free recipe is a reduced-sugar version, calling for 1/2 cup of sugar, which is about half the amount normally called for in muffin recipes—that's about 2 teaspoons of sugar per muffin.

 - 1 tablespoon gluten-free baking powder